ijtan/directory-organizer/README.md

 # Directory Organizer
-A python script which automatically organizes and classifies files & folders from a directory (created for downloads folder, but any valid directory can be specified)
+-A very simple python script which automatically organizes and classifies files & folders from a directory This script was originally created to organize the downloads folder, but any valid directory can be specified

+-Only tested on windows

-Make sure that the premade directories are applicable and that the file extensions you regulary use are set
+-Make sure that the premade directories are applicable and that the file extensions you regulary use are set

 ## Running the script
 ```